Also known as Business Process Mapping.

 Variants include Flowcharting and Value Stream Mapping.

 A process map is a graphical representation that illustrates the sequence of activities within a business process.
-It represents these activities in a step by step manner to help understanding how a product is made and how a service is delivered.
+It represents these activities in a step-by-step manner to help understanding how products are manufactured and services are delivered.
 Process maps are simple ways of making sense of what is happening or should happen in a process.
-They allow to know how exactly an organization does its work, and how well it is performing in terms of the goals it has set for itself.
+They allow to know how exactly an organization does its work, and how well it is performing relative to its defined objectives.

-A process map provides a mechanism for analyzing and studying any process.
-They are considered the first step toward process management and process improvement.
-They are used to map existing processes, design new processes, and map the future state of how things should be after improving or redesigning the process.
-Continuous improvement teams are using process maps very often to identify variability and non-value added activities in order to improve the process which will help in improving of the quality of products and services.
+Process maps provide a mechanism for analyzing and studying any given process, and are considered the first step toward process management and process improvement.
+They are used in mapping existing processes, designing envisioned new processes, and mapping out the future state following process optimization or redesign.
+Continuous improvement teams are using them frequently to identify variability and non-value-added activities in order to improve the process, thereby improving of the quality of products and services.

-Processes can be mapped and analyzed using different techniques depending on what you want to achieve.
+Processes can be mapped and analyzed using different techniques depending on the desired objectives.
 The following are some of the most common techniques.

-- Simple-drawing map – The most basic format which contains only boxes and arrows.
+- Simple-drawing process map – The most basic format and contains only boxes and arrows.

 - SIPOC map – A high-level process summary.